 - Pay off other debts with higher interest rates, such as credit cards

 - Buy a car or other large purchase

 How to refinance a mortgage

 If you’re planning to refinance your mortgage, shopping around to find the best loan for your unique situation is a must.
-LendingTree offers a one-stop tool that can recommend multiple mortgage refinance offers.
-Comparing lenders allows you to make an informed decision so that you can feel confident you’re getting the best possible rate and terms.
+LendingTree offers a one-stop mortgage refinance tool that can recommend multiple offers.
+Comparing lenders allows you to make an informed decision so you can feel confident you’re getting the best possible rate and terms.